Pederson out after outfield collision with Puig

-Joc Pederson was out of the lineup Wednesday night for the Los Angeles Dodgers, a day after a frightening outfield collision with Yasiel Puig on the warning track at Dodgers Stadium.
+Joc Pederson was out of the lineup Wednesday night for the Los Angeles Dodgers, a day after a frightening outfield collision with Yasiel Puig on the warning track at Dodger Stadium.

 Pederson said his neck was feeling better.
 He was diagnosed Tuesday night with a neck strain.

-Puig was in the lineup against the St. Louis Cardinals, batting eighth and playing right field, a day after the 2-1, 13-inning win.
+Puig was in the lineup against the St. Louis Cardinals, batting eighth and playing right field, a day after the Dodgers' 2-1, 13-inning win in which Pederson was hurt.

 Just before crashing into Pederson, Puig sprinted from right field to right-center and caught Yadier Molina's long fly ball to end the 10th inning.
 Puig's left elbow appeared to knock Pederson on the side of his head, and Pederson's hat and glove went flying as the center fielder slammed face-first into the outfield wall.